 - Second Party Logistics (2PL).
-Concerns the carriers that are providing a transport service over a specific segment of a transport chain.
-It could involve a maritime shipping company, a rail operator or a trucking company that are hired to haul cargo from an origin (e.g. a distribution center) to a destination (e.g. a port terminal).
+Concern the carriers that are providing a transport service over a specific segment of a transport chain.
+It could involve a maritime shipping company, a rail operator, or a trucking company that is hired to haul cargo from an origin (e.g. a distribution center) to a destination (e.g. a port terminal).

 - Fourth Party Logistics (4PL).
-Concerns commonly independent and neutral actors such as specialized consulting firms that are organizing and managing complete supply chains strategies for their customers.
-They can be involved in outsourcing decisions, supplier selection and the routing of cargo to support supply chain management.
-This often involve agreements (subcontracting) with 3PLs and 2PLs.
+Concerns independent and neutral actors such as specialized consulting firms that are organizing and managing complete supply chain strategies for their customers.
+They can be involved in outsourcing decisions, supplier selection, and the routing of cargo to support supply chain management.
+This often involves agreements (subcontracting) with 3PLs and 2PLs.
 Many 3PL firms also offer 4PL services.

 Each layer involves increasing levels of service and supply chain integration.
 With service integration, a number of more comprehensive logistics services are provided.
 At the same time, supply chain integration involves a growing number of steps managed by the logistics service provider.
 For instance, a 3PL could be booking transport and warehousing services, creating a supply chain between a manufacturer and the distribution center of a purchaser.
 Several firms, many global in scope, offer a variety of logistical services spanning 2PL, 3PL, and 4PL layers.
 About 75% of all 3PL firms are also offering 4PL services.